nexusriot/greynote/README.md

 - **Offline-first**: every screen reads from a local Room database, so the app opens and edits with no network at all
 - Edits queue locally and sync when they can; the list shows how many changes are waiting
 - Conflicts are kept, not resolved silently — a rejected push stores both copies and the editor offers "keep mine" or "use theirs"
-- Search, tag and folder filters all run against the local store, so they work offline too
+- Search, tag and folder filters all run against the local store, so they work offline too; a separate screen runs the server's ranked search when the extra reach is wanted
-- Trash, tags and folders, templates, journal, statistics, version history, share links, image upload and password change — parity with the web app for everything that has meaning on a phone
+- Full API parity with the web app: trash, tags and folders, templates, the journal (any day), statistics, version history, share links with passwords and expiry, image upload, import and export through the system file picker, signed-in devices, the admin user list, password change and account closure, and a reader for a share link someone sent you
 - Share sheet target: send text from any app straight into a new note
 - Home-screen widget with one-tap "new note" and "today's journal"
 - Optional app lock using biometrics or the device PIN